ngrx/platform/docs/router-store/README.md

 `npm install @ngrx/router-store --save` OR `yarn add @ngrx/router-store`

 ### Nightly builds

 `npm install github:ngrx/router-store-builds` OR `yarn add github:ngrx/router-store-builds`

 ## Usage

-During the navigation, before any guards or resolvers run, the router will dispatch a `ROUTER_NAVIGATION` action, which has the signature `RouterNavigationAction`:
+During the navigation, before any guards or resolvers run, the router will dispatch a `ROUTER_NAVIGATION` action, which has the signature `RouterNavigationAction<T>`:

 ```ts
 /**